 Our Favorite Travel Search Engines

 If you want to find the best flight to Costa Rica, there are many websites out there to help you do that.
 Google Flights is an excellent one and is my go to since they have flight tracking.
 They’ll send you alerts for when the flight you want increases or decreases in prices which is very helpful.

-If you want to find the cheapest flights to Costa Rica, my recommendation is Skyscanner or Momondo.
+To find the cheapest flights to Costa Rica, my recommendation is to use Skyscanner or Momondo.
 Hipmunk is a good one too.

 These search engines scour the web for the best cheapest tickets and are particularly good if you are looking for a stopover (a long layover that allows you enough time to sightsee the destination) on an international flight.